-Council staff is currently developing a public Draft Adaptation Plan, which will be released for a 60-day public comment period in spring 2024.
-The Adaptation Plan has been informed by a robust engagement process with a diverse array of interests, findings from the Vulnerability Assessment, and other literature and existing adaptation plans (see graphic below for more detail).
+Following the public comment period and tribal consultation period on the public review draft, the Council released the final Adaptation Plan in June 2025.
+The Adaptation Plan was informed by a robust engagement process with a diverse array of interests, findings from the Vulnerability Assessment, and other literature and existing adaptation plans (see graphic below for more details).